Singer of Canadian anthem at 4 Nations Face-Off changes lyric to protest Trump's 51st state remarks

 The anthem singer who performed the Canadian anthem prior to the 4 Nations Face-Off championship game Thursday night changed a lyric in “O Canada” as a response to U.S. President Donald Trump’s repeated remarks about making the country the 51st state.

+“I’m somebody who grew up on music that spoke to the heart and the moment, and it shaped me as a songwriter and really as a human being,” she added.
+“I don’t think it would be authentic to me to be given a world stage and not express myself and be true to myself.”

-Kreviazuk also posted to her Instagram story the phrase “that only us command” written on her left hand with emojis of a Canadian flag and a flexed muscle.
+Kreviazuk, who is from Winnipeg, Manitoba, also wrote the phrase “that only us command” with mascara on her left hand.
+She posted a picture of that on her Instagram with emojis of a Canadian flag and a flexed muscle.

+“I just put it on there so if I ever had a moment and I kind of froze, I would be able to look at my hand and see it,” Kreviazuk said.
+“I’d love to see people sort of get inspired and catch the fire and say their heart more in their art. … Sometimes you just got to speak the truth in your art and it’s awesome.
+That’s what it should be about.”

 The NHL declined comment on the situation.